Tagrand/knowledgeBase/README.md

 (Thursday 12/09/2019)

 A few key points to tidy
 1) The store.js is getting very heavy, I'd also like to improve the dispatch/mutate methods.

 2) Looking to use Vue slots to tidy up the components, make them more reusable.

 3) I'm currently working on the design in figma.
 So that's currently a work in progress.

 4) Need to find a good UI approach to linking facts and arguements (as you can have both facts for and against arguments.)

+(Sunday 15/09/2019)

+One big reflection I'm having, is I should have designed earlier on.
+I'm removing some functionality, but also having to add more.
+This would have been clearer had I started a more coherent design rather than putting functions in.

+It would also have made refactoring components more clear too, there are points I've duplicated work.
+As I would have spotted more patterns with that higher level view.

+However, it's looking quite nice.
+I've gone for an FT colour background and given it a bit of a newspaper feel.
+The search functionality is more usable and the filters were a nice addition.
+Vue and lodash has made filters super easy.

+I also tried to start applying some more functional programming style to the filters (just) treating data as immutable and chaining new objects not just mutating the original data.

 ## Approach